-I’m so excited about my upcoming book, Warriors, Witches, Women.
-I’ve spent this year (and, let’s face it, most of my life) immersed in mythos, fables, ancient religion and feminism, and this is the colourful result.
+Warriors, Witches, Womenwas published in February 2020.
+I’ve spent a year (and, let’s face it, most of my life) immersed in mythos, fables, ancient religion and feminism, and this was the colourful result.
 The stories of 50 goddesses, ghosts, and half-monsters, revisited from a modern, feminist perspective, all illustrated sensitively and colourfully by Harriet Lee Merrion.
-Perhaps most excitingly (for me) is that the amazing Maxine Peake has written an foreword.
-It’s out in early February, do shout if you’d like a review copy or a chat.
+Perhaps most excitingly (for me) was that the amazing Maxine Peake wrote a foreword for me.

 Here’s what ‘they’ say about it.